Monoidal Bousfield Localizations and Algebras over Operads: Bousfield Localization and Commutative Monoids

 As the proof of this Theorem appears in \cite{gorchinskiy-symmetrizable}, we will content ourselves with the sketch of the proof given above and we refer the interested reader to \cite{gorchinskiy-symmetrizable} for details.
 With a careful analysis of $\tilde{\Lambda(\C)}$ the author believes one could remove the need for $\M$ to be simplicial.
 However, lacking equations of the sort found in Remark 5.2.10 of \cite{hovey-book}, he does not know how to proceed.

-We conclude this section by remarking that the commutative monoid axiom has a natural generalization to an arbitrary operad $P$.
+\begin{remark} The commutative monoid axiom has a natural generalization to an arbitrary operad $P$.
 The proof of Proposition 7.6 in \cite{harper-operads} demonstrates a precise hypothesis on $\M$ so that $P$-algebras inherit a model structure, namely that for all $A\in P$-alg and for all $n$, $P_A[n] \otimes_{\Sigma_n} (-)^{\Box n}$ preserves trivial cofibrations (where $P_A$ is the enveloping operad).
 If these hypotheses are only satisfied for cofibrant $A$ then $P$-alg inherits a semi-model structure.
-We hope in the future to study the types of localizations which preserve these axioms, so that Corollary \ref{cor:loc-pres-alg-for-semi} may be applied to deduce preservation results for arbitrary operads $P$.
+We hope in the future to study the types of localizations that preserve these axioms, so that Corollary \ref{cor:loc-pres-alg-for-semi} may be applied to deduce preservation results for arbitrary operads $P$.
 We conjecture that the correct condition on a localization is that for all $f\in \C$, for all $A\in P$-alg, and for all $n$, then $P_A[n]\otimes_{\Sigma_n} f^{\boxprod n}$ is contained in the $\C$-local equivalences.
+Assuming a $P$-algebra analogue of Lemma \ref{lemma:boxprod-equiv-if-sym}, the proof of Corollary \ref{cor:loc-pres-for-stable-proper} will go through, if we assume $P_A[n]\otimes_{\Sigma_n} f^{\boxprod n}$ is contained in the $\C$-local equivalences, for all $f$ of the form $g\otimes K$ where $g\in \C$ and $K$ is a simplicial set. \end{remark}